Accessibility of the Metropolitan Transportation Authority: 2020s to present

-On April 23, 2019, the Suffolk Independent Living Organization filed a class action lawsuit against the MTA for not making the Amityville, Copiague, and Lindenhurst stations on the Long Island Rail Road accessible after the agency spent $5 million renovating escalators at the stations from 2015 to 2016.
-The MTA reached a settlement with the Suffolk Independent Living Organization on July 10, 2020, agreeing to make the three station fully compliant with the ADA, including the installation of elevators.
-Work on these projects was to be completed by June 2023, with funding to come out of the MTA's 2020–2024 Capital Program.
 In December 2020, the MTA Board voted to approve a $149 million contract to install seventeen elevators to make seven subway stations and one Staten Island Railway station accessible, and a fifteen-year $8 million contract for elevator maintenance.
 The MTA used Federal grant money for the Penn Station Access project that would have otherwise expired.
 The initial cost to make these eight stations accessible was $581 million.
 The cost of the project was reduced by planning to make the stations accessible without constructing machine rooms, which require additional excavation and underground utility relocation.
-In January 2022, the MTA added a project to make Massapequa Park station on the LIRR ADA-accessible to the 2020—2024 Capital Program.
+In January 2022, the MTA added a project to make Massapequa Park station on the LIRR ADA-accessible to the 2020–2024 Capital Program.

 In early 2021, the MTA announced it was proposing a zoning law, Zoning for Accessibility (ZFA), which would increase the number of subway elevators by placing many of them on private property.
 Under the proposed legislation, developers of lots adjacent to subway stations would meet with the MTA to determine whether an elevator entrance could be constructed.
 If such an entrance was included in a building, the developers could receive "density bonuses" that would allow them to add more space in their buildings.
 The New York City Council approved ZFA in October 2021, and the first project under the ZFA program was announced two months later.
 In June 2022, as part of a settlement for two class-action lawsuits, the MTA proposed making 95 percent of subway and Staten Island Railway stations accessible by 2055.
 This would require installing elevators and ramps at 81 stations before 2025; at another 85 stations between 2025 and 2035; and at 90 additional stations in each of the next two decades.
 Due to technical limitations, about five percent of stations could not accommodate either elevators or ramps.